TortoiseWolfe/rn_Turtorial_Outline/Phase_08_merged_001.md

 ## 11) Code: `context/offline.tsx` (Offline Context)

-Below is the key update.
-In the function `fetchRemoteProfile()`, if no row is found (or if an error occurs indicating no row), we now insert a default profile record for the user so that your profile data is always available.
-This means you do not have to manually edit your display name unless you wish to change it; if left blank, it remains blank.
+This version now ensures that if no profile record is found for the logged‑in user, a default record is inserted.
+(Also note that if your display name is blank, it remains blank.)

 ```tsx
 // context/offline.tsx